-EBIT Calculator is a tool which helps you calculate EBIT - one of the most popular and important indicators in business and finance.
+The EBIT Calculator is a tool that helps you calculate EBIT - one of the most popular and vital indicators of success in business and finance.
 What is it?
-Keep reading, you are in good place to learn about it!
+Keep reading.
+You are in the right place to learn about it!

-Below you will find some information about what is EBIT and how to calculate EBIT, and, also, a quick comparison: "EBIT vs EBITDA".
-We do hope that this article will fulfill your expectations and quench you thirst for knowledge.
+Below you will find some information about what EBIT is, how to calculate EBIT and a quick comparison: of "EBIT vs. EBITDA".
+We hope this article will fulfill your expectations and quench your thirst for knowledge.

 What is EBIT?